-- Authentication Vectors

-- Cryptographic material

-- Location data, e.g. Cell ID and Physical Cell ID
+- Authentication Vectors. - Cryptographic material. - Location data, e.g. Cell ID and Physical Cell ID. - Content of SMS in case of SMS over SBI over N32.

 The following attributes should additionally be confidentiality protected when being sent over the N32-f interface: